 Mizugashi (水菓子) or Kanmi (甘味):

 A light fruit-based dessert.
-Some may simply serve cut fruit, other places may serve elaborate jelly, sherbet, or cake.
-This last dish is served usually with hojicha (ほうじ茶 roasted green tea).
+Some may serve cut fruit, and others may serve elaborate jelly, sherbet, wagashi (Japanese sweets), or cake.
+This last dish is usually served with hojicha (ほうじ茶 roasted green tea).

 Seasonal Offerings

-During the winter season, some restaurants may offer a hot pot course after the first few dishes, skipping the others entirely.
+During winter, some restaurants may offer a hot pot course after the first few dishes, skipping the others entirely.

 Dining Etiquette FAQs

-Now, if you’ve made a reservation at a kaiseki restaurant and are excited to experience this unique dining, let’s get to know the rules and etiquette beforehand.
+Now, if you’ve made a reservation at a kaiseki restaurant and are excited to experience this unique dining, let’s learn the rules and etiquette beforehand.
 Here are some guidelines you could observe:

 What should I wear?
 What should I avoid?